Inference in Predictive Quantile Regressions: Simulation Study

+The rejection rates of both the switching-FM test and the $t^w$ test are much closer to their target five percent level.
+The accurate rejection rates for $c=-200$ also address the critique of \citet{Phillips14}.
+In both tests, we do observe a slight over-sizing in the outermost deciles when $T=800$.
+However, this improves when the sample size increases to $T=1600$.
+Overall, the size performance of the two tests is similar.
+The only discernible differences are that the $t^w$ test performs somewhat better in the outermost quantiles when $c\leq-5$, while the switching-FM test is slightly less conservative when $c=-25$.

-In Table \ref{tab:GJR}, we examine the size of the switching-FM test when $e_t$ has conditional heteroskedasticity, leverage, and fat-tails.
+In Table \ref{tab:GJR}, we examine the size of the switching-FM test when $y_t=e_t$ and $e_t$ has conditional heteroskedasticity, leverage, and fat-tails.
+We do not include the $t^w$ test in this table since it is not designed for the case when $\psi_\tau(u_{t\tau})$ has autocorrelation.
 When $e_t$ follows a GARCH process and correlates with $v_t$, the outer population quantiles of $y_t$ can be predicted using $x_{t-1}$.
 This places us outside of the null hypothesis.
-To allow both volatility persistence and endogeneity in $e_t$ while satisfying the null hypothesis, we model $e_t$ as a weighted sum of two components, $u_{1t}$ and $u_{2t}$, where $u_{1t}$ is an endogenous component that is correlated with $v_t$ but has no conditional volatility, and $u_{2t}$ is an exogenous conditional volatility component that is independent of $v_t$.
-The endogenous errors $(v_t,u_{1t})$ are jointly drawn from an i.i.d.\ multivariate $t$-distribution with degrees of freedom $\nu$ and correlation $\delta=-0.95$.
-Using the estimated parameters of a GJR-GARCH(1,1)-t($\nu$) fitted to the monthly stock returns from our empirical application, the exogenous component with volatility persistence is generated as $u_{2t}=\sigma_t\ve_{2t}$ where
+Therefore, we consider the following two models; (A) $e_t$ follows a GJR-GARCH(1,1)-t($\nu$) process that is independent of $v_t$, and (B) $e_t$ has fat tails, is correlated with $v_t$, but has no conditional heteroskedasticity.
+In model A, we use the estimated parameters of a GJR-GARCH(1,1)-t($\nu$) model fitted to the monthly stock returns from our empirical application and generate $e_t$ as $e_t = \sigma_t\ve_{t}$ where

-and $\ve_{2t}$ is drawn from an i.i.d.\ (rescaled) $t$-distribution with $\nu$ degrees of freedom that is independent of $(v_t,e_{1t})$.
+and $(\ve_{t},v_t)$ is drawn from mutually independent and i.i.d.\ $t$-distributions with $\nu$ degrees of freedom.
+In model B, $(v_t,e_t)$ are jointly drawn from an i.i.d.\ multivariate $t$-distribution with degrees of freedom $\nu$ and correlation $\delta=-0.95$.
+All innovations are rescaled to have unit variances.

-Table \ref{tab:GJR} has three panels.
-In Panel A, we set $e_t = u_{1t}+u_{2t}$, where $u_{1t}$ and $u_{2t}$ are rescaled to have the same unconditional variance.
-This allows for both endogeneity and GJR-GARCH effects while maintaining the null hypothesis.
-In Panel B, we set $e_t = u_{2t}$ to focus purely on the GJR-GARCH component.
-In Panel C, we set $e_t = u_{1t}$ to focus purely on the fat-tailed, endogenous component.
-Using our empirical returns, we estimate $8.64$ degrees of freedom in our GJR-GARCH-$t$ residual.
-Rounding this value down, we set $\nu=8$ in Panels A and B. In Panel C, we use $\nu=3$, which rounds down our estimate of $3.67$ when fitting a $t$-distribution without GJR-GARCH to our empirical returns.
-Although Panel C does not include the leverage or GARCH effects of Panels A-B, it combines fat-tails and strong endogeneity.